satya-arjunan/visocyteold/Documentation/dev/git/develop.md

-Develop ParaView with Git
+Develop Visocyte with Git
 =========================

-This page documents how to develop ParaView through [Git][].
+This page documents how to develop Visocyte through [Git][].
 See the [README](README.md) for more information.

 [Git]: http://git-scm.com

 Git is an extremely powerful version control tool that supports many different "workflows" for individual development and collaboration.
-Here we document procedures used by the ParaView development community.
+Here we document procedures used by the Visocyte development community.
 In the interest of simplicity and brevity we do *not* provide an explanation of why we use this approach.